Assessing your martial arts program’s risk management readiness

 - Do you review your safety policy annually for effectiveness?
 If you find additional corrective measures are necessary, do you have a process in place to add them to your current program?

 - Do you have students and parents sign waivers and informed consent agreements annually?
-Has an attorney recently (within the past two years) reviewed the wording in these contracts?
+Has an attorney recently reviewed the wording in these contracts?

 - Do you require signing new informed consent agreements and waivers when a student progresses to a new belt?

 - Do you review and reinforce class-specific safety rules with each class before it begins?

 Additional program assessment areas that can help support a safe martial arts environment are available on the Markel Risk Solution Services website under "Safety checking your martial arts school".

 *Markel Specialty is a business division of Markel Service, Incorporated, the underwriting manager for the Markel affiliated insurance companies.